 Well, here we go again!
 Sugar detox, part 3.

-I can’t believe it’s been almost a year since I did my first one.
-A friend of mine told me about a 21 day “sugar detox” he did and I decided to give it a try, for no other reason than to prove myself I could do it.
+I can’t believe it has been almost a year since I did my first one.
+A friend of mine told me about a 21 day “sugar detox” he did, and I decided to give it a try, for no other reason than to prove myself I could do it.

 The first time around, I did great.
 And it ended up being a lot easier than I thought it would be.
 Barely any cravings, felt great overall.